Know your Spark

 Short press: to reset your Spark to its HOST mode, simply press the button once for less than 1 second.
 Your Spark should start blinking slowly in a few seconds.

-Long press: to reset the unit to factory settings, hold down on the button for 6-8 seconds.
+Long press: to reset the controller to factory settings, hold down on the button for 6-8 seconds.
 Wait for 10 seconds, the light on your Spark should start blinking slowly.

 Note: to ensure successful reset, reboot Spark before resetting: